 First of all, it’s frugal gardening at it’s finest!
 Plus, plants grown from bulbs or tubers just get bigger and better every year.
 Also, many varieties of bulbs and tubers will just keep multiplying.
 And, it’s just plain fun and pretty gratifying (says a garden geek) to be able to grow the same bulbs or plants more than one year, or even several years.

-How To Overwinter Tender Bulbs
+How To Overwinter or Store Tender Bulbs

 Those in the warmest of gardening zones don’t have to worry about this, but in the middle and colder gardening zones, most tender bulbs and tubers do not overwinter in the ground.